tstewart5487-png/tstewart5487-png/README.md

 ## About Me

-I'm a **TripleTen Fellow** specializing in Quality Assurance, transitioning from a 20-year culinary career into software quality.
-The precision, attention to detail, and problem-solving skills honed in high-volume kitchens translate seamlessly to QA.
-I'm driven by the belief that great software requires the same commitment to excellence as a well-executed dish—testing thoroughly, documenting clearly, and catching issues before they reach users.
+I'm a QA Engineer in training with TripleTen, transitioning from 20 years as an Executive Chef.
+Before QA, I ran high-volume kitchens — which meant working under pressure, catching mistakes before they went out the door, and following process exactly, every time.

-Currently completing structured QA training with hands-on experience in manual testing, API validation, and bug lifecycle management across multiple real-world projects.
+Right now I'm building out core QA skills: manual and automated testing, regression testing, bug tracking, and API validation.
+On the technical side I work with Python, SQL, Git, and Pandas, and I'm applying all of it across real projects as part of my training.

 ---